 Zero-based budgeting is time-consuming at first, but once you understand exactly where your money goes, you may appreciate the consistency of your budget.
 Zero-based budgeting helps you allocate your money to specific budget line items, therefore keeping you accountable to stick to your budget.
-If you are starting a budget, it is wise to speak with a financial advisor.
+If you are starting a budget, it may be helpful to speak with a financial advisor.
 He or she will help you understand how much money to allocate toward expenses, debts, savings and investments to reach your financial goals.

 Tips for Creating a Budget

-- When creating a budget for your family or your business, it’s wise to seek professional guidance.
-This is where a financial advisor can come in handy.
-Finding the right financial advisor that suits your needs doesn’t have to be challenging.
-SmartAsset’s free tool matches you with financial advisors in your area in just five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- When creating a budget for your family or your business, a financial advisor can help.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Making a budget might feel intimidating at first, however it’s an important step towards maintaining your financial health.
-SmartAsset created a budget calculator to help make things easier for you.
+SmartAsset budget calculator can help make things easier for you.
 Plug in your income, location, family size and expenses to see how you’re doing.